acronis/go-cti/cti-spec/SPEC.md

 By default, all types and instances are protected, meaning that they can be referenced only by the same vendor.
 This is done to prevent accidental exposure of types and instances to other vendors.

-#### Inserting CTI schemas
+#### Inserting CTI type schemas

-Platform developers and vendors may insert CTI schemas within their data type schemas to reuse existing types, enabling schema composition using CTI types.
+Platform developers and vendors may insert CTI type schemas within their data schemas to reuse existing types, enabling composition of complex domains.
 This is done by using the `x-cti.schema` (JSON Schema) or `(cti.schema)` (RAMLx 1.0) extension.

 For example, the following type schema defines a type that uses the `cti.a.p.topic.v1.0` type schema as a base: